-[29] We begin by investigating the effect of the angle of the incident wave on attenuation.
-Recall that in our model it is possible to set the direction at which the crest of the incident wave affects the array by means of the parameter $v_0 = \cos \chi$ , which ranges from normal incidence $v_0 = 1$ to grazing incidence $v_0 = 0$ .
-This then modifies the angles at which waves travel within the array and are ultimately transmitted (see equation (2)).
-Note that because we measure attenuation normalized with respect to the incident angle, the change in the distance that must be traveled by waves through the ice pack as $v_0$ is varied will not be reflected in the value of $\alpha$ .
+We begin by investigating the effect of the angle of the incident wave on attenuation.
+236 Recall that in our model it is possible to set the direction at which the crest of the 237 incident wave impacts on the array by means of the parameter $v_0 = \cos \chi$ , which ranges 238 from normal incidence $v_0 = 1$ to grazing incidence $v_0 = 0$ .
+This then modifies the angles 239 at which waves travel within the array and are ultimately transmitted (see equation 2).
+240 Note that, because we measure attenuation normalized with respect to the incident angle, 241 the change in the distance that must be traveled by waves through the ice pack as $v_0$ is 242 varied will not be reflected in the value of $\alpha$ .
+243

-[30] Figure 3 displays the attenuation coefficient $\alpha$ as a function of the cosine of incident angle, $v_0$ , for three different wave periods $\tau=8$ s, 12 s, and 16 s, which correspond to the incident wavelengths of approximately 100 m, 225 m, and 400 m, respectively.
-The floes that form the array are all circular, of radius 10 m and with an in-row spacing, defined as the distance between the closest points of adjacent floes of 5 m.
-Draft, which is investigated in the next section, is neglected.
-In Figures 3a-3c, the results for two ice thicknesses D=0.5 m and 2 m are given, and a least squares straight-line fit is overlayed on each data set.
+Figure 3 displays the attenuation coefficient $\alpha$ as a function of the cosine of incident 244 angle, $v_0$ , for three different wave periods $\tau = 8 \,\mathrm{s}$ , 12 s and 16 s, which correspond to 245 the incident wavelengths of approximately 100 m, 225 m and 400 m, respectively.
+The 246 floes that form the array are all circular, of radius 10 m and with an in-row spacing, 247 defined as the distance between the closest points of adjacent floes, of 5 m.
+Draft, which 248 is investigated in the next section, is neglected.
+In each subfigure the results for two ice 249 thicknesses $D = 0.5 \,\mathrm{m}$ and $2 \,\mathrm{m}$ are given and a least-square straight-line fit is overlayed 250 on each data set.
+251

-[31] Note that the ordinate axes here are on a log scale.
-It is apparent from these data that there is a nearly exponential dependence of the attenuation coefficient on the incident angle, with normal incidence (at the right-hand end of Figures 3a-3c) experiencing the least attenuation.
+Note that the ordinate axes here are on a log scale.
+It is apparent from these data that there is a nearly exponential dependence of the attenuation coefficient on the incident angle, with normal incidence (at the right-hand end of the figures) experiencing the least attenuation.
 However, the straight-line fits do not match the data so well as the angle of incidence becomes close to parallel with the array and this feature becomes more pronounced for longer waves.
 This is due to resonant behavior at grazing incidence when all of the incoming wave is reflected [see Linton and Thompson, 2007].

-[32] The influence of the incident angle on the attenuation rate is greatest at lower periods.
+The influence of the incident angle on the attenuation rate is greatest at lower periods.
 Here we see a difference of more than an order of magnitude between the two ends of the range of angles for the 8 s waves, which decreases to approximately half an order of magnitude for 16 s waves.
-It is also striking that the ice thickness has negligible influence over the functional behavior of $\alpha$ with $\nu_0$ , with the corresponding curves lying virtually parallel to one another.
+It is also striking that the ice thickness has negligible influence over the functional behavior of $\alpha$ with $v_0$ - the corresponding curves lying virtually parallel to one another.

-[33] To give a more visual appreciation of the way in which the direction of an incident wave is modified as it travels though the MIZ, Figure 4 shows an evolved energy spectrum for the arrays considered in Figure 3 with 2 m ice thickness.
-In Figure 4, the transmitted energy is given as a function of incident wave angle after 300 rows, which corresponds to approximately a 10 kilometer penetration into ice-covered water.
-The incoming wave energy is taken as a cosine-squared distribution around normal incidence, and this is also shown
+To give a more visual appreciation of the way in which the direction of an incident wave is modified as it travels though the MIZ, figure 4 shows an evolved energy spectrum for the arrays considered in figure 3 with 2 m ice thickness.
+In this figure the transmitted energy is given as a function of incident wave angle after three hundred rows, which corresponds to approximately a ten-kilometer penetration into ice-covered water.
+The incoming wave energy is taken as a cosine-squared distribution around normal incidence and this is also shown.